 - They have met with Mrs Green and Mr Miles to look at ways to make MRJS a greener school.

 - They have been responsible for identifying possible charities that we will support this year.

-- They advised Mr Bessant about how they would like to see the playground developed and identified line markings to increase activity at lunchtimes.
+- They advised Mrs Maxwell about how they would like to see the playground developed and identified line markings to increase activity at lunchtimes.

 - The council have helped Mrs Wintle with ideas for future Love Days.

-- The school council are working with Mrs Wintle to review our school values as part of our 2018-2019 Curriculum Review.
+- The school council have worked with Mrs Wintle to review our school values.

 The Worry Box